-1. They take up less space.
+- 1. They take up less space.

 - 2. They eat less.

 - 3. They create less waste.

 - 4. They are often easier to manage.

 - 5. They are generally more durable.

-- 6. In the case of juveniles, they would have more time to reproduce after the Flood.
+- 6. In the case of juveniles, they would have more time to reproduce after the flood.

-Indeed, even when the giant dinosaurs and elephantsized creatures are factored in, the Ark animals were probably much smaller than is frequently assumed.
-According to Ark Encounter estimates, it is projected only 15 percent of Ark animals would have achieved an average adult mass over 22 pounds (10 kg).
-This means that the vast majority of Ark animals were smaller than a beagle, with most of those being much smaller.
-Starting with a mass category of 0.035- 0.35 oz.
+Indeed, even when the giant dinosaurs and elephant-sized creatures are factored in, the ark animals were probably much smaller than is frequently assumed.
+According to Ark Encounter estimates, it is projected only 15 percent of ark animals would have achieved an average adult mass over 22 pounds (10 kg).
+This means that the vast majority of ark animals were smaller than a beagle, with most of those being much smaller.
+Starting with a mass category of 0.035-0.35 oz.
 (1-10 g), the animal groups were distributed into eight logarithmically increasing size classes.
-Amazingly, the size range with the greatest projected number of Ark animals was 0.35-3.5 oz.
+Amazingly, the size range with the greatest projected number of ark animals was 0.35-3.5 oz.
 (10-100 g).

-Did the Ark animals hibernate?
+Did the Ark Animals Hibernate?

 One common explanation for how Noah and his family could have cared for so many animals is that the animals hibernated during the voyage.
-While this would have certainly been convenient for the family, we are not told from Scripture that this was the case.
+While this would have certainly been convenient for the family, we are not told from

+Scripture that this was the case.
 So when the Ark Encounter design team considered food, water, waste management needs, etc., they once again applied their "worst-case scenario" approach and assumed that all the animals were awake and active.

-Now, was this actually the case inside the real Ark?
+Now, was this actually the case inside the real ark?
 Dark, closed-in spaces do tend to induce inactivity in many animals-particularly reptiles, who will often fall into a state of inactivity called torpor.
-So while many of the Ark animals may have hibernated or been largely inactive for part of the Flood year, it is likely that Noah and his family could not count on this behavior being the norm and would have planned accordingly.
-After all, God told Noah, "And you shall take for yourself of all food that is eaten, and you shall gather it to yourself; and it shall be food for you and for them" (Genesis 6:21)-that is, the animals.
+So while many of the ark animals may have hibernated or been largely inactive for part of the flood year, it is likely that Noah and his family could not count on this behavior being the norm and would have planned accordingly.
+After all, God told Noah, "Also take with you every sort of food that is eaten, and store it up.
+It shall serve as food for you and for them" (Genesis 6:21)-that is, the animals.
 The foregone conclusion is that the animals would be awake to eat these provisions.